Update (6/23/26): Renovations will begin inside of our Main Branch on the week of June 29.

 - A sensory room in the children’s area, which can provide a needed moment of calm and comfort.

-The present plan also calls for an outdoor shelter to be built on the property that adjoins the Main Branch and is owned by the library, as well as a separate garage for the library’s vans.
+The plan also calls for an outdoor shelter to be built on the property that adjoins the Main Branch and is owned by the library, as well as a separate garage for the library’s vans.

 The shelter would include: